 Agrifood is responsible for modelling the recycling of the tax revenue back to farmers in terms of increased area payment within the Basic Payment Scheme and as subsidies for restoration of wetlands and conservation of grasslands.
 The tax is inferred on meat and dairy products in the Swedish market, for domestically produced as well as imported goods and the modelling is done in the Common Agricultural Partial Regionalized Impact model (CAPRI).

 The projects is a collaboration with researchers at SLU and coordinated by Ing-Marie Green (SLU).
-The project will be finished in autumn 2019.
+The project will be finished in spring 2020.